CAN I LIVE IN BALI FULL-TIME? HOW MUCH DOES IT COST TO LIVE IN BALI? WHAT’S THE COST OF LIVING IN BALI?

 As for us we chose a basic one (Scoopy) and paid $60 per month (this of course includes a Helmet).
 Fuel is really cheap, for us $10 ~ $15 per month was sufficient…

-OTHER EXPENSES WHICH ARE NOT MANDATORY WHEN LIVING IN BALI
+OTHER EXPENSES THAT ARE NOT MANDATORY WHEN LIVING IN BALI

 1. International School